To submit an article online, and to check the status of your submission, you need to have an account with Journal of Long-Term Care

 17. As this journal is electronic only, paper offprints are not supplied to authors.
 Upon publication the corresponding author will receive a pdf file of their article.
 We encourage authors to link to the paper on the journal website.

-18. Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+18. Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution-Non Commercial-No Derivatives License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 19. Published articles represent the views of the author(s) and not necessarily of the Journal’s Editorial Board or the publisher.